Historical photo of Sumitomo Fertilizer Manufacturing factory

 100 YEARS IN BUSINESS

-2015 marked 100 years since Sumitomo Chemical began its operation as a fertilizer manufacturing plant with the House of Sumitomo.
-In the intervening years, our company has grown from a small family-run business to a global chemical company, diversifying along the way into specialty chemicals, agricultural chemicals, pharmaceuticals, petrochemicals, and IT-related chemicals.
-Following are some of the highlights of Sumitomo Chemical’s inspiring path to becoming the global chemical company we are today!
+2015 marked 100 years since Sumitomo Chemical began as a fertilizer manufacturing plant with the House of Sumitomo.
+Over time, we grew from a small family business into a global, innovative firm, improving people’s quality of life.
+The following are highlights of Sumitomo Chemical’s inspiring path to becoming today’s global chemical company.

 Sumitomo Fertilizer Works

-Sumitomo Fertilizer Works, the predecessor of Sumitomo Chemical, was established with two missions: to resolve the pollution caused by gas emissions from copper production and to produce fertilizers to help farmers improve their harvests.
-The company began its business based on a spirit of corporate social responsibility (CSR) — or contributing to society through its business activities — long before the term became popular.
-The company began construction, preparation for production, and sales and marketing in 1913 under the direct management of the Sumitomo General Head Office.
-Actual sales began with a shipment of calcium superphosphate on October 4, 1915 and ten years later the business was incorporated as The Sumitomo Fertilizer Works, Ltd.
+Sumitomo Fertilizer Works, predecessor of Sumitomo Chemical, was founded to reduce copper smelter pollution and produce fertilizers for farmers.
+The company embraced corporate social responsibility long before the term became popular, contributing to society through its business activities.
+Construction, production, and marketing began in 1913 under the Sumitomo General Head Office.
+The first shipment of calcium superphosphate was sold in October 1915.
+Ten years later, the firm became The Sumitomo Fertilizer Works, Ltd.

 Sumitomo Chemical Company